 If you decide not to go with your own state’s plan and need a bit of help choosing the best 529 for you, you’ll find five of the best 529 plans in the nation below.
 All earn high marks from sources including Kiplinger, Morningstar, and Savingforcollege.com.
 None of these plans have residency requirements for plan custodians or beneficiaries, so you can live anywhere and still take advantage:

-Maryland’s College Investment Program is one of Morningstar’s four gold-rated plans.
+The Maryland College Investment Plan is one of Morningstar’s nine silver-rated plans.
 Administered by T. Rowe Price, this plan has a range of quality funds, according to Kiplinger.
+It ranks eight on SavingforCollege.com’s 10-year investment performance list.
 It’s also a particularly good pick for those who want to be a little more aggressive with a heavier investment in stocks.
-You’ll have one age-based and seven static plan options.
+You’ll have your choice of nine different portfolios.

 Nevada Vanguard 529 College Savings Plan

-This Nevada plan is another one of Morningstar’s four gold-rated options.
+This Nevada plan is one of Morningstar’s four gold-rated options.
 It earns particular raves for keeping costs low and utilizing a broad range of strong Vanguard index funds.
-You’ll have three age-based and 19 static plan options.
+You’ll have three age-based and 20 static plan options.

 New York 529 College Savings Program: Direct Plan

 New York’s 529 plan offers an appealing blend of low fees and age-based portfolios that let you make aggressive, moderate, or conservative investments based on your child’s age, according to Kiplinger.
 It’s also the sixth-best plan on SavingforCollege.com’s 10-year investment performance list.
 You’ll have three age-based and 13 static plan options.